-- Forest management plans prepared ≥24 months prior to the start of the project showing harvest plans on all owned/managed lands paired with records from the with-project time period showing and no deviation from management plans; or - Entity-wide management certification that requires sustainable practices (programs can include FSC, SFI, or ATFS).
+- Historical records covering all Project Proponent ownership trends in harvest volumes paired with records from the with-project time period showing no deviation from historical trends over most recent 10-year average; or - Forest management plans prepared ≥24 months prior to the start of the project showing harvest plans on all owned/managed lands paired with records from the with-project time period showing no deviation from management plans; or - Entity-wide management certification that requires sustainable practices (programs can include FSC, SFI, or ATFS).
 Management certification must cover all entity owned lands with active timber management programs.